vzlusat/vzlusat1-timepix-decoder/README.md

 ## Prerequisities

-Running the *decoder* on Linux requires installing python and matplot lib, as well as on windows.
+Running the **decoder** on Linux requires installing python and matplotlib on both Linux and Windows.
 Follow these instructions:

 ### Linux

-Install python and matplotlib:
+Install python and matplotlib by running:

 ```bash
 sudo apt-get install python2.7-dev python-matplotlib